 For the review of each proposal under a coordinated programme, the DFG Head Office assembles an individual review panel.
 This prevents any confinement to specific subject areas or research areas.

-The decision on funding a proposal is ultimately made by the Joint Committee or the respective Grants Committee.
+The decision on funding a proposal is ultimately made by the Joint Committee or the respective Grants Committe.
 These statutory bodies are broadly interdisciplinary and all scientific disciplines are represented.
 There is continuous assurance in the reporting by these statutory bodies that the proposal is viewed from both a subject-related and a non-subject-related perspective.